-Page 20/37 ESA generic E2E simulator Interface Control Document Date 30-05-2018 Issue 1 Rev 2.4
+Page 18/31 ESA generic E2E simulator Interface Control Document Date 10-07-2019 Issue 1 Rev 2.5

-6 The simplified format for vector/matrices (based on simple concatenation of types) defined in ICD version 1.1 and accepted by openSF up to version 3.4 is deprecated by the current version of the ICD and by newer version of openSF and not to be used.
+10 Specification of the parameter values via the Value attribute is a legacy deprecated syntax used up to OpenSF version 3.3 and not supported by the present version of the ICD and by newer version of openSF.
+11 The simplified format for vector/matrices (based on simple concatenation of types) defined in ICD version 1.1 and accepted by openSF up to version 3.4 is deprecated by the current version of the ICD and by newer version of openSF and not to be used.

-7 Considering the implementation openSF/OSFI for structured elements, the the name and description attributes are only mandatory in the outermost 'parameter' element", When associated to inner elements these attribute cannot be accessed with the current openSF/OSFI functions and are ignored.
+12 Considering the current implementation openSF/OSFI for structured elements, the name and description attributes can only be used to access the outermost parameter> element.
+When associated to inner elements these attribute cannot be accessed with the existing openSF/OSFI API and are ignored.

-4. to represent a three-dimension generic array
+4. to represent a three-dimensional generic array (considering the variable number of columns, the enclosing dimension is [5x4x2])